brooksco/pw-house/wordpress/wp-content/plugins/responsive-lightbox/readme.txt

 2. screenshot-2.jpg

 == Changelog ==

+= 1.4.4
+* Fix: Prevent unintentional scroll to the top when pressing the "enter" key in the opened swipebox, thanks to Arno Welzel

+= 1.4.3 =
+* New: Estonian translation, thanks to Hugo Amtmann
+* Tweak: Swipebox script update, thanks to Arno Welzel

+= 1.4.2 =
+* Fix: Final fix for IE scroll bug

+= 1.4.1 =
+* Fix: Swipebox script files inconsistency

+= 1.4.0 =
+* New: Added Image Lightbox script
+* New: Option to load scripts in header or footer
+* Tweak: Changed Swipebox script to custom built, thanks to Arno Welzel

+= 1.3.6 =
+* New: Added rl_lightbox_args filter hook for embeddding different scripts based on any custom conditions (page, post, category, user id, etc.)

+= 1.3.5 =
+* New: Dutch translation, thanks to [Sebas Blom](http://www.basbva.nl/)

+= 1.3.4 =
+* Fix: Gallery images displayed as single images

+= 1.3.3 =
+* New: Triggering lightbox on custom jquery events option
+* Tweak: UI improvements for WP 3.8

+= 1.3.2 =
+* New: German translation, thanks to Andreas Reitberger
+* Tweak: Nivo Lightbox script updated

+= 1.3.1 =
+* New: Spanish translation, thanks to Gaston
+* Tweak: Japanese translation updated

+= 1.3.0 =
+* New: Added Nivo Lightbox script
+* New: Option to reset plugin settings to defaults

+= 1.2.3 =
+* New: Serbo-Croatian translation, thanks to Borisa Djuraskovic

+= 1.2.2 =
+* New: Option to force PNG icons in case of display problems
+* Fix: Bug with video width not working in SwipeBox

+= 1.2.1 =
+* New: Support for images loaded via AJAX
+* Tweak: Updated Japanese translation

+= 1.2.0 =
+* New: Added FancyBox script
+* Tweak: UI enhancements for options
+* Tweak: Better YouTube video handling (including https protocol)

+= 1.1.2 =
+* New: Japanese translation, thanks to stranger-jp

+= 1.1.1 =
+* Tweak: UI enhancements for prettyPhoto opacity

+= 1.1.0 =
+* New: Multisite support
+* Fix: Notice during first plugin activation

 = 1.0.4 =
 * Fix: Changed regex for links to attachment pages, thanks to Darwin